mikeathan/nodeherder/README.md

 Metrics TODO

-- Add support for enum data type !
+- Add support for enum data type ! - will be timeline chart

 - consider sampling data if too large data set ?